 The Circles are coordinated by the YAWC Outreach Coordinator in collaboration with FILU staff and aim to create an inclusive, safe, and caring space for individuals and the community to gather and share information about issues.
 YAWC also monitors the progress made on addressing violence and MMIWG in their community, missing persons open cases, and the support available to community members.

-YAWC also delivers Outreach Aftercare Mini-Circles over a day, that bring together smaller groups of MMIWG family members to address specific needs.
+YAWC also delivers Outreach Aftercare Circles over a day, bringing together smaller groups of MMIWG family members to address specific needs.

 |Year||Outreach Support and Aftercare Circles for MMIWG Families & Community Members|